freshbooks/freshbooks-nodejs-sdk/README.md

 1. Make sure everything is up to date locally
 2. Update CHANGELOG.md and move any changes in "Unreleased" to the new version number
 3. Commit changes and push to origin
-4. Update the package versions by executing: `./node_modules/.bin/lerna version`
+4. Pull latest changes from origin
-5. Commit the changes and push to origin
+5. Update the package versions by executing: `./node_modules/.bin/lerna version`
 6. After the new tags have been pushed to github, log in there and create a release from one of the new tags to push to npm.